acerbilab/bads/docs/README.txt

 in the MATLAB shell.

-You can also look up 'bads_examples.m', which is extensively commented.
+You can also look up the 'bads_examples.m' script, for many extensively commented examples.

 For any other question, clarification, or troubleshooting, check out the BADS online FAQ: